Definitions and medical terms about stillbirth

 Coroner

-A coroner is usually a lawyer, who investigates deaths in certain circumstances.
+A coroner is a lawyer or doctor, appointed by the local authority, who investigates the cause of deaths in certain circumstances.

 Fetal growth restriction (FGR) or intrauterine growth restriction (IUGR)

 If a baby’s growth slows or stops inside the womb, it’s known as fetal growth restriction (FGR).
-FGR can put babies at risk of stillbirth.
-If detected soon enough, there is a chance that this can be treated.
-We have more information about fetal growth restriction (FGR).
+This puts babies at higher risk of being stillborn.
+If detected soon enough, there is a chance that this can be managed.
+We have more information about fetal growth restriction.

 Fetal movement

 This is the movement of a baby in the womb.
 You might feel this movement initially as bubbles, which change to gentle rolls, or kicks when the baby is bigger.
-Reduced movements can be an early indicator that a baby isn’t well and should be reported immediately to the hospital.
+If a baby’s movements have slowed down, changed or stopped it may be a sign that the baby is not well and should be reported immediately to the hospital.
 Read more about monitoring your baby's pattern of movements.

 Gestational diabetes